Account

 - Crop marks are essential, as they show us exactly where to trim your finished product.

 We recommend exporting your file as a PDF/X-1a:2001.
-This format is the print industry standard, as it flattens transparencies, embeds fonts and removes anything that could cause issues in production.
+This is the print industry standard format and helps prevent production issues by flattening transparencies and embedding fonts.

 How do I set up a PDF correctly for print?